Back to Resources

 The research focused on pool-specific management software (route management, scheduling, billing built for pool service companies) and general field service software with meaningful adoption among pool businesses.
 Products were evaluated across nine dimensions: basic overview, core use cases, feature set (16 categories), pricing, implementation, integrations, support quality, pros/cons from actual users, and ideal customer fit.

-Date of research: November 16, 2025.
+Date of research: January 2026.

 The pool service software landscape